Safety & Compliance

 Antenna specification

 The Wi-Fi port uses a male SMA connector, while the GNSS and LTE ports use female SMA connectors.
+Match the antenna gender to the port before ordering to avoid adapter chains and impedance mismatches.

 Installation & handling